LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 but also, in some cases, user interaction messages.
 However, the authors of applications, components, and libraries often cannot anticipate the context where their software will be used and thus decide which and when messages should be displayed, suppressed, or diverted.
 Consider the different components in a Logtalk application development and deployment.
-At the bottom level, you have the Logtalk compiler and runtime.
+At the base level, you have the Logtalk compiler and runtime.
 The compiler writes messages related to e.g. compiling and loading files, compiling entities, compilation warnings and errors.
-The runtime may write banner messages and handles execution errors that may result in printing human-level messages.
+The runtime may write banner messages or throw execution errors that may result in printing human-level messages.
 The development environment can be console-based or you may be using a GUI tool such as PDT.
 In the latter case, PDT needs to intercept the Logtalk compiler and runtime messages to present